 I enjoyed our own little "Dia de Muertos" evening so much.
 I enjoyed hearing stories from Robbie about silly string and practical jokes and laughter and friendship.
-I enjoyed listening to Susan’s best friend speak of her in the present tense many years after she passed.
+I enjoyed listening to one of Susan’s very best friends speak of her in the present tense many years after she passed.

 No, nothing is enjoyable about death.
 It embodies everything wrong with the fallen world in which we live.
 But we didn’t remember her death that day; we celebrated life.
 You have heard great memorials before, but to celebrate that apart from a funeral is uncommon.
 Susan Edgin’s was quite a life to celebrate.
 That day we we toasted you, Susan, with your favourite vices.
 I hope your pantry in heaven’s mansion overflows with Diet Coke and Doritos and may your garden be loaded with purple flowers.
 This day is generally celebrated with family ... and that you were, sister.
 That you were to many.

 Today I’m thinking of Susan and Mollie and George and Michael and Ola and their beautiful families.
 I am, today, thinking of my mother.
 Today I will rejoice in their lives.
 Today, I will read my laugh-out-loud list (everyone should have one!) and remind myself of the life God gave me.
 I will be thankful that I knew them all, people that never met each other in life.
 Oh, I will cry.
 Shoot, I’m crying now.

 But today, I will remember.
 And I will find a smile.
 Truly beautiful people have passed.
 And I will remember them forever.
 What is written on Susan's memorial is evergreen, as was her spirit: